Controlling Soybean Cyst Nematode: Do you have a resistance problem?

 Soybean Cyst Nematode in South Dakota: History, Biology, and Management, SDSU

-Update: Feed Nitrate Testing in a Drought Year
+Feed Nitrate Testing in Drought Years: How to Collect Corn Samples

 Drought continues to stress crops across the upper Midwest and the Canadian Prairies.
 As crop conditions continue to deteriorate in some places, we have received more phone calls about salvaging the drought-stressed crop as livestock feed and the need for feed nitrate testing.
 As you consider what to do with your standing crop, whether to harvest for grain or cut for hay, an important part of that consideration will be the nitrate concentration of the crop.